BMW i8 - The bargain-buy "supercar" I wasn't expecting to own.

 Having sold our Aston Martin DB7 after 9 years of ownership I decided to take a break from the idea of owning a weekend classic or "interesting" car.

 when it came to maintenance and parts.
 I would do my own maintenance and servicing for the most part.
-But now, with ever increasing ownership costs and future
+However, with ever increasing ownership costs and future

-uncertainties perhaps now would be a good time to hold back.
+uncertainties perhaps now would be a good time to hold back and call it a day.

 such a car.
 However, while casually web-browsing cars that would be tax exempt (just out of interest and to keep up to date you understand), alongside all the